-How Is Coir Better Than Peat?
+How Is Coco Coir Better Than Peat Moss?

-The source for peat comes from decomposed plant matter accumulated in waterlogged soil for centuries.
+The source for peat moss comes from decomposed plant matter accumulated in waterlogged soil for centuries.
 The destruction of a peat bog can happen in a matter of weeks, and it will not renew itself for many lifetimes.

 Coir, as a byproduct of coconut harvest, is entirely sustainable.
 Coconut trees produce a new crop annually.
 In the past, coir simply found itself tossed out into the landfill.
 Using it in your garden prevents it from taking up space in the landfill, where it can take more than a century to break down.

-Coir Easier To Handle Than Peat Moss
+Coco Coir Is Easier To Handle Than Peat Moss

 Coconut coir is ideal for both improving soil drainage and helping retain moisture appropriately without waterlogging.
 Unlike peat, coir deteriorates slowly creating soil air pockets as it does.
 This contributes greatly to root health as it helps prevent root rot.
 Simultaneously, coir holds an appropriate amount of water for the roots to access.

 In its various forms, coir has many gardening uses.
 As mentioned, the long fibers make excellent hanging basket liners.
 Additionally, the pith can be used as a potting mix or garden soil amendment.
-It can also be used on its own; however, as an ongoing growth medium, a potting soil or garden soil should only contain a maximum of forty percent coir.
+It can also be used on its own; however, as an ongoing growth medium, a potting mix or garden soil should only contain a maximum of forty percent coir.

 No matter what type soil you have, adding coir will loosen the texture and improve drainage.
 If you have heavy clay soil, coir will lighten it.
 If your soil is sandy, coir will help it retain water for a longer period of time.